FAQs

 In Georgia, which holds one of the worst records for maternal mortality in the US, maternal suicide is the leading cause of death.

 Our state also has one of the highest rates of mental illness and one of the worst records for access to mental health care in the US.
+Out of Georgia’s 159 counties, 152 currently have a mental health care shortage.

-This means that most perinatal moms and parents are struggling in silence, without adequate support, unable to access qualified care.
-The financial and societal costs of untreated perinatal mental health issues are disastrous.
+This means that most perinatal moms and parents struggle in silence, without adequate support, unable to access qualified care.